 Interested in a lighter, thinner carbon fiber foot plate?
 Check out our Spring Plate - Carbon Graphite Fiber Insole.

 - Spring Plates are ultra-thin, full-length inserts.
-A toe spring creates a forefoot rocker, off-loading forefoot pain. (sold individually)
+A toe spring creates a forefoot rocker, off-loading forefoot pain.
+(Sold individually.)

 - Flat Turf Toe Plates are similar to the Molded Turf Toe Plates but are flat and smaller, intended to fit in more types of shoes.
-Flat turf toe plates come in two sizes only. (sold individually)
+Flat turf toe plates come in two sizes only.
+(Sold individually.)

-Disclaimer: Shoe designs (called the shoe last) vary so that matching insoles and shoes is never a precise science.
-Placing a rigid insert (Spring Plate, Molded Turf Toe Plate, Flat Turf Toe Plate, Flat Carbon Fiber Plate, Carbon Fiber Contour Plate) into your shoe may cause wear.
+Disclaimer: Shoe designs (called the shoe last) vary so much that matching insoles and shoes is never a precise science.
+Placing a rigid insert (Spring Plate, Molded Turf Toe Plate, Flat Turf Toe Plate, Flat Glass Fiber Plate, Carbon Fiber Contour Plate) into your shoe may cause wear.
 The rigidity of these carbon graphite foot plates may damage the softer cloth shoe last.
 Myfootshop.com is not responsible for any damage to your shoes that may be caused by the use of these products.